What should you not miss in Washington, D.C.? Here's your Washington, D.C., travel guide for 2022.

 Get Lost in the World’s Largest Library

 Books worms, look no further!
-The Library of Congress is the largest library in the world, with over 170 million books, recordings, photographs, newspapers, maps, and manuscripts.
-Each day they receive around 15,000 items and add more than 10,000 items to its collections!
+The Library of Congress is the largest library in the world, with over 171 million books, recordings, photographs, newspapers, maps, and manuscripts.
+Each day they receive around 15,000 items and add more than 10,000 items to their collections!
 The Library even houses materials in approximately 470 languages.
 The catch?
 All books can only be used on the premises and cannot be checked out.
 But don’t let that deter you from a visit; the impressive architecture of the building and the expansive collection of artwork is enough to make it worth a visit.

 Reenergize With Panamanian Coffee

 Café Unido is a high-end Panamanian coffee shop committed to roasting and serving exclusively Panamanian coffee beans.
 The team at Café Unido has developed strong relationships with farmers in over 15 different farms in Panama to source beans for their pour-overs, espresso blends, nitro coffee, and cascara (coffee cherry tea).
 Beans are sourced from diverse climates (volcanic, oceanic, and highland) to produce an array of flavors.
 Unido also offers the exclusive and sought-after geisha bean, a Panamanian-grown variety of an Ethiopian strain that is the most expensive coffee in the world.
 This bean thrives in Panama’s soil and climate and is glorified for its rare flavor with notes ranging from floral and fruity to jasmine tea and lemongrass.
-Café Unido has also implemented an initiative to support migrant coffee-harvest families by developing schools near the farms for children who must travel to the farms with their parents.
+Café Unido has also implemented an initiative to support migrant coffee-harvest families by developing schools and dining quarters near the farms for children who must travel to the farms with their parents.

 Brush up on Your American History